nicolas-ceruti/MongoDB-NestJS-CRUD/README.md

 Removes the stored entry from db.

 ## Test
+PS.: To be able to join the project on time, I couldn't write many tests, but I assure you that everything is working according to the project documents.

 These test files have been designed to ensure that the code and its functionalities are working effectively and reliably.

 * The Unit Test files for each code file can be found right next to it, in the same directory